-The Tutoring Center is offering free walk-in tutoring in Biology, Chemistry, Math, Physics, and Statistics.
+The Tutoring Center is offers tutoring in Biology, Chemistry, Math, Physics, and Statistics.
 To see a full schedule of times, or to find more information on tutoring services, visit the Tutoring Center online at www.luc.edu/tutoring.

 GENERAL POLICIES